 For horses with particularly high FEC (>1000epg), it may be recommended that a Fecal Egg Count Reduction Test (FECRT) be performed 14 days after a dewormer is given.
 This helps ensure that the dewormer used was effective at decreasing your horse’s parasite load and that resistance is not present on your farm.

 Spring (March/April): Perform FEC.
 Your horse may or may not need to be dewormed based off these results and recommendations by your veterinarian.

-Fall (October/November): September/October: We recommend all horses be dewormed with Quest Plus (moxidectin/praziquantel) in the mid-late fall.
+Fall (October/November): We recommend all horses be dewormed with Quest Plus (moxidectin/praziquantel) in the mid-late fall after the first frost.
 It is important to always deworm adult horses at least once a year with a product including moxidectin and praziquantel to treat any encysted parasites and tapeworms, which do not show up on a FEC.